KevinWorkman/HappyCoding/tutorials/p5js/_posts/2017-12-15-libraries.md

 ![P5.js and Moment.js](/tutorials/p5js/images/libraries-1.png)

 This code creates a sketch that uses Moment.js to format the time in six different languages, and p5.js to draw that to the screen.
-You can play with this [P5.js example by me](https://editor.p5js.org/KevinWorkman/sketches/zqDJteEjt).
+You can play with this [P5.js example](https://editor.p5js.org/KevinWorkman/sketches/zqDJteEjt).

 # p5.js Libraries